 Reframe chores by calling them “responsibilities,” “ways to be helpful,” or “family contributions.”
 A name change may seem simplistic, but language is powerful and can make a big difference in the way children view helping around the house.

 Emphasize it’s every family member’s responsibility to help take care of themselves and one another.
 Explain that each member of the family makes important contributions to keep the home comfortable and safe.

 Children are much more willing (and sometimes even eager) to help around the house when they view these tasks as a meaningful way to contribute to the family.
-You can also refer to your family as a “team” to help children understand you function as a unit.
+You can also refer to your family as a “team” to help children understand that you function as a unit.

-2. Set a positive, cheerful tone
+2. Set a Positive, Cheerful Tone

 It’s often difficult to be patient with children when it comes to helping around the house.
 However, it makes a big difference to ask for help in a positive, cheerful tone.